 We went to the shop Recumbent Bikes of Tennessee.
 On the way up to Chicago over Memorial Day weekend for a family visit.
 The shop had a bike in stock for each of us.
 Russ liked the Ice Adventure HD and I liked the Azub Tri-fly 26.
 The Ice was heavy duty, big and roomy with storage bags and such.
 Perfect for Russ.
 He tried 2 trikes, after the HD, he didn’t really want to try another.
 I didn’t like it because the hips felt elevated, the owner suggested that was mostly mostly because the feet were not as elevated as the bike I did like.

-I was focused on fast trikes with less movement (a bike dealer I spoke with recently called that good continuity).
+I was focused on fast trikes that dampen movement, so I’me hearing words like continuity and compliance a lot these days.
 The Azub Tri-Fly 26 apparently won recent speed races.
-It’s not that I’m trying to win a race, but I’m not as strong a rider as Russ when we’re both riding at our best, but, I still need to ride at a similar speed, and when you’re riding distance, you need to travel fast enough to get the ride done and GET OFF the saddle or, since we’re talking recumbents in this section, seat.
+It’s not that I’m trying to win a race, but I’m not as strong a rider as Russ when we’re both riding at our best.
+I still need to ride at a similar speed so that we are truly backing each other up, and when you’re riding distance, you also need to travel fast enough to get the ride done and GET OFF the saddle or, since we’re talking recumbents in this section, seat.
 I don’t think it’s coincidental that the bikes with less extraneous movement are faster either.
 I just appreciate that the science is congruent with both of those important goals.

 My vision for the endurance bicycles has morphed a bit and moved further up in price.
 I hate that, really.
 I’m pretty comfortable in that place where people who know little to nothing about how much bikes cost think you spent a lot, and serious bikers think you didn’t spend enough.
 I specifically said in the blog earlier that I couldn’t see myself getting a bike with electronic shifting.
 The first rider I heard talking about having it was clearly a gadget fan.
 I only love gadgets with purpose, and they better not take more time to learn than they save.